 Adding in legume hay such as alfalfa, lespedeza, and clover can increase protein.
 Or, adding alfalfa pellets, if good legume hay is not available in your area, can help.
 Supplementing with a pelleted goat feed with 16-17% protein can also help manage protein levels for good winter body condition.

 Note: Male goats don’t need as much calcium as female goats in milk production or preparing to lactate.
 So, be careful not to overload your male goats with alfalfa or any other high calcium protein supplement.
 Too much calcium can increase the risk of urinary calculi, a potentially lethal condition.

 At all times of the year, good air circulation in your barn or goat shelter is critical to goat health.
 In winter, over-insulating can lead to accumulations of ammonia and excess moisture that can contribute to goat pneumonia.
 The trick with winterizing your goat shelter is to find the balance between warmth, while still maintaining proper airflow.

 4. Add Wind Protection

 Rather than insulating your entire shelter, focus on reinforcing areas where your prevailing winds blow.
-Ours come from the North.
-So, by putting up a sheet of plywood or applying insulation to our north side walls, we cut down on cold drafts blowing over our goats.
+Ours comes from the North.
+By putting up a sheet of plywood or applying insulation to our north side walls, we cut down on cold drafts blowing over our goats.

 By leaving our other areas open to good airflow, we still allow fumes and moisture (e.g., from goat breath) to escape.
 If our winds shift and our goats need a bit more protection on other sides of their barn, I hang tarps over the windward walls to provide temporary protection.
 Then, I remove the tarps once the wind shifts again.